 The site will give you the choice of reaching out via email, phone, or live chat.
 Amazon will investigate the case and ultimately issue a refund.

-Okay, let’s assume you’ve bought an item from a third-party seller who doesn’t have the Fulfilled by Amazon protection.
+Let’s assume you’ve bought an item from a third-party seller who doesn’t have the Fulfilled by Amazon protection.

 Luckily, you still have some methods of recourse open to you.
-It comes in the shape of Amazon’s
+It comes in the shape of Amazon’s A-to-Z Guarantee Protection.

 The A-to-Z Guarantee mandates that any item purchased from an Amazon seller via the Amazon website is eligible for compensation of up to $2,500.